 - Too much display of weakness may diminish that goal.

 There you have it.
-Now you know how to influence people with emotional connection.
+Now you know the powers and limitations of emotional capital, as well as how to influence people with emotional connection.

 - The greater emotional capital wealth you have with people equates to greater emotional capital wealth for the team overall.